El Chapulín Colorado: Popularity

 The physical diversity of Chespirito actors permitted the richness of characters in the adventures, each week a new one.
-Chapulín was a hero of undetermined geographic and temporal location: his adventures could unfold in the American Old West, in ancient Japan, in haunted houses, in London, in the Swiss Alps, during the Spanish Inquisition, in pirate ships, in Nazi Germany (an episode in which Chespirito played a double role as Chapulín and as Adolf Hitler himself, in the style of Charles Chaplin's The Great Dictator) or outer space, and his enemies range from the mafians, pirates, ghosts, Yeti to Egyptian mummies, including his interaction, in some occasions, with literary characters such as, Romeo and Juliet ("Juleo y Rumieta", or literally "Juleo and Rumiet").
+El Chapulín Colorado was a hero of undetermined geographic and temporal location: his adventures could unfold in the American Old West, in ancient Japan, in haunted houses, in London, in the Swiss Alps, during the Spanish Inquisition, in pirate ships, in Nazi Germany (an episode in which Chespirito played a double role as Chapulín and as Adolf Hitler himself, in the style of Charles Chaplin's The Great Dictator) or outer space, and his enemies range from the mafians, pirates, ghosts, Yeti to Egyptian mummies, including his interaction, in some occasions, with literary characters such as, Romeo and Juliet ("Juleo y Rumieta", or literally "Juleo and Rumiet").

 Legacy

 The Simpsons creator Matt Groening has said that he created the Bumblebee Man character after watching El Chapulín Colorado in a motel on the United States–Mexico border.

 The character made a cameo on Action Comics No. 820 (December 2004), published by DC Comics.

-The Marvel Comics superheroine Red Locust, a member of the newest incarnation of the Champions, was created as an homage to El Chapulín Colorado.
+The Marvel Comics superheroine Red Locust, a member of the Champions, was created as an homage to El Chapulín Colorado.

 On the manga and anime series One Punch Man, a superhero called "Smile Man" physically resembles El Chapulín Colorado, while also resembling classic Japanese character Anpanman.
-The character wears almost the same yellow and red suit as El Chapulín, using a big red and yellow hammer as well.
-However, there are a few noticeable differences, such as the lack of antennae on the head, a big smile face instead of a heart shield on his chest (just like Anpanman) and the use of a mask.
+The character wears almost the same yellow and red suit as El Chapulín Colorado, using a big red and yellow hammer as well.
+However, there are a few noticeable differences, such as the lack of antennae on the head, a big smile face instead of a heart shield on his chest (like Anpanman) and the use of a mask.
 While it is yet to be confirmed if the character is a parody or a tribute of El Chapulín Colorado, several news websites (especially from Latin America) noticed the physical similarities.
 The official Spanish Twitter account of the series even acknowledged the similarities, using one of El Chapulín's quotes along a screenshot showing Smile Man.

 El Chapulín Colorado appears in one of the episodes of season 5 of Monica Toy (animated spin-off of Monica and Friends).

 The DC film Blue Beetle (2023) features an homage to El Chapulín Colorado.
 Director Ángel Manuel Soto and writer Gareth Dunnet-Alcocer incorporated the homage due to having watched the original series while growing up.

 Fine art

 El Chapulín Colorado was one of the subjects incorporated by photographer Dulce Pinzon in her photographic series titled "The Real Stories of the Superheroes".
 In this series, Pinzon dressed mostly Mexican immigrants as various superheroes, but performing their normal, daily work in construction, childcare, waitressing, window cleaning, etc., and then photographed them.
-The series included superheroes such as Batman, Superman, Spider-Man, as well as El Chapulín Colorado.
+The series included superheroes such as Batman, Superman, and Spider-Man, as well as El Chapulín Colorado.
 This photographic series was declared as part of the National Legacy of Mexico in 2020.